Glen Waverley: Demographics

-Politics and representation
+Politics

 Most of Glen Waverley's voting booths are within the federal electorate of Bruce (with the remainder in Chisholm).
 The suburb is traditionally oriented towards the Liberal Party, but has become extremely marginal and competitive in recent years.

 This is evidenced in the 2010 federal election results, in which the combined booth results for the suburb produced a primary vote of 40.7% for the Labor Party, 46.0% for the Liberals, and 9.8% for the Greens.
 After preferences, the split was 49.99% for Labor and 50.01% for the Liberals (a difference of 3 votes).

 In 2019 Australian federal election, the electorate which Glen Waverley is part of, Division of Chisholm, saw both major parties being represented by Chinese-Australian female candidates, Gladys Liu and Jennifer Yang, respectively for Liberal and Labor parties.
 Liu defeated Yang by 1,090 votes (a margin of 1.1%), in an extremely close race.

-The 2020-21 State electoral boundary redivision has seen the creation of the new electoral district of Glen Waverley.
+The 2020–21 State electoral boundary redivision has seen the creation of the new electoral district of Glen Waverley.
 Glen Waverley takes in most of the abolished seat of Forest Hill, large parts of abolished Mount Waverley, and small parts of Ringwood and Mulgrave.
 It was an estimate Liberal margin of 0.9% compared to 1.1% for abolished Forest Hill.